SimonLane/RTLC/README.md

 directory, as a standalone installation separate from any other installations of these packages you may have.

-The installer was created using the Nullsoft Installer System (NSIS) v3.0b3.
+The RTLC installer was created using the Nullsoft Installer System (NSIS) v3.0b3.

 You can find the source code for RTLC in the RTLC\dist